-A variety of solar lighting systems will be offered under the VPA.
+A variety of solar lighting systems will be offered under the proposed VPA.
 Households receiving these solar lighting systems are either not connected to the grid or have intermittent electricity supply from the grid resulting in use of kerosene for lighting in the baseline scenario.

-Some of the models that will be distributed, including their technical specifications are
+Some of the models that will be distributed, including their technical specifications $^{\rm 12}$ are -

-1. Selco Eco Home 4 HLS (Model Number - EH4HLS) The technical specifications of this product are - Type and Solar Panel Wattage: Polycrystalline/10W
+1. Selco Eco Home 2 HLS (Model Number - EH2HLS):